tdwg/bdq/tg2/_review/docs/list/bdqcore/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>This test supports conformance with the recommendation in the comment on dwc:countryCode: "Recommended best practice is to use an ISO 3166-1-alpha-2 country code. "  Three letter codes should be amended to the matching two letter code.</td>
+			<td>This test supports conformance with the recommendation in the comment on dwc:countryCode: "Recommended best practice is to use an ISO 3166-1-alpha-2 country code."
+Three letter codes should be amended to the matching two letter code.</td>
 		</tr>
 		<tr>
 			<td>Github Issue Labels</td>